oicr-softeng/oicr-webdev-webdev.oicr.on.ca/__pages/home.md

 work: "Who We Work With"

-footer-message: "We welcome OICR-Affiliated Research Programs to contact us for services and resources: "
+footer-message: "We welcome OICR-Affiliated Research Programs to contact us for our services: "

 partners:
   - abbr: oicr